 Dropped ceiling tiles, usually found in offices.

-- Dropped Ceilings – Dropped ceilings, also known as, suspended ceilings, generally hang a few inches below the main ceilings.
+- Dropped Ceilings – Dropped ceilings, also known as, suspended ceilingsLink opens in a new tab, generally hang a few inches below the main ceilings.
 They are relatively inexpensive and available in a variety of designs and materials like wood, metal, plastic and even mineral fibers.
 Your imagination is the only thing holding you back in terms of ceiling colors with this type.
 Overall, a great material and has impressive variety in ceiling colors.

 Now that you’re familiar with different types of ceilings, let’s get started with the color guide!